 - 3.1 Consultation is encouraged for all seriously ill patients or for those whose medical problem is not within the scope of practice of the attending physician.
 Except in an emergency, consultations with another qualified physician should be obtained for cases on all services in which, according to the judgment of the physician: 1) the patient is not a good medical or surgical risk, 2) the diagnosis is obscure, or 3) there is doubt as to the best therapeutic measures to be utilized.
 Each department may establish its own consultation requirements subject to approval by the Medical Executive Committee. - 3.2 If appropriate consultation is not sought by the attending physician, the Chairman of the appropriate department or the Professional Review Committee Chairman should be contacted.
 Where the chair concurs that consult is warranted, he/she shall contact the attending physician with the recommendation for consultation in the care of his/her patient.
-If the attending physician refuses to seek appropriate consultation, the Chairman of the appropriate department or the Professional Review Committee Chairman may request such consultation. - 3.3 Consultations are initiated with an order placed in the EHR and shall include the reason for the consultation and shall be requested by specifying the individual physician/group.
-The reason for the consultation is also documented in the referring physician's medical documentation.
-Direct physician to physician communication when requesting a consultation from a colleague is optimal for enhancing efficiency, quality and safety of patient care.
-Verbal physician to physician communication is required for all urgent or emergent consultations.
-Urgent/emergent consultations are those situations where the referring physician believes the patient needs to be seen by the consultant to fully evaluate and manage the patient's acute medical condition. - 3.4 The attending physician is responsible for requesting a consultation A consultant may request a consultation if the consultation is necessary for the requesting consultants evaluation and management of the acute medical condition for which he was originally consulted.
-The attending physician shall be notified of consultations called by a consultant. - 3.5 Each member of the medical staff is expected to work with his or her answering service to develop an appropriate triage protocol for those routine consultation requests that may come in during the hours the physician's office is closed. - 3.6 When operative procedures are involved, the consultation shall be recorded prior to the operation (except in an emergency).
-The consultant shall make and authenticate a record of his/her findings and recommendations in every case. - 3.7 Consultations must be rendered and electronically recorded or dictated within 24 hours of notification for situations that are not considered imminently serious or potentially life-threatening.
-Every effort should be made to coordinate orders between multiple consultants and the attending physician.
-The attending physician will coordinate orders unless he/she specifies differently. - 3.8 Any patient evaluated in the emergency department who is being or has been admitted and who is known or suspected to be suicidal or any patients who attempt suicide while in the Medical Center shall have a consultation/evaluation by a psychiatrist, psychologist, or trained behavioral health professional who is a member of the Medical Staff, Allied Health or Advanced Practice Professional Staff of Banner Casa Grande Medical Center.
+If the attending physician refuses to seek appropriate consultation, the Chairman of the appropriate department or the Professional Review Committee Chairman may request such consultation. - 3.3 Direct physician to physician communication when requesting a consultation from a colleague is optimal for enhancing efficiency, quality and safety of patient care.
+Except where patient care situations dictate otherwise, direct physician to physician communication is required for all urgent or emergent consultations.
+Urgent/emergent consultations are those situations where the referring physician believes the patient needs to be seen by the consultant as soon as possible for an imminently serious or potentially life-threatening situation.
+This applies to all patient care areas.
+For routine consultations, the decision to speak directly with the consultant physician will be left to the discretion of the attending physician.
+The attending physician is responsible for defining and documenting: